-These LTIs are subject to performance conditions and therefore do not guarantee any grant or minimum gain for the beneficiaries.
+These LTIs are subject to performance conditions and therefore do not guarantee any grant or minimum gain for the beneficiaries, excepted for "Identified Staff".

 / LTI

 Performance Shares

 Performance Shares are designed to recognize and retain the Group's best talents and critical skills by aligning the individuals' interests with the overall performance of the Group, and the corresponding operational Entity/Business Unit, as well as with the Group's stock performance over the medium-term (3-5 years).